ADMISSIONS & VIP ADMISSIONS

 Will they sign my <fill in the blank>?

 ACE Comic Con has a strict weapon ban for metal, glass, plexiglass and stone weapons.
 Beyond that, it is completely at the discretion of our guests what they are willing to sign.
+Ask them prior to purchasing the autograph.

 Where can I find the Autograph schedules?